Zenswap Network Token (ZNT) Price Tops $0.0000 on Exchanges

-Zenswap Network Token (CURRENCY:ZNT) traded up 14.1% against the dollar during the 24 hour period ending at 20:00 PM ET on December 29th.
-In the last week, Zenswap Network Token has traded 11% higher against the dollar.
-One Zenswap Network Token token can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges including IDEX and Hotbit.
-Zenswap Network Token has a total market capitalization of $15,180.00 and approximately $11,471.00 worth of Zenswap Network Token was traded on exchanges in the last day.
+Zenswap Network Token (CURRENCY:ZNT) traded down 9.3% against the US dollar during the 1-day period ending at 17:00 PM ET on January 2nd.
+During the last seven days, Zenswap Network Token has traded up 2.8% against the US dollar.
+One Zenswap Network Token token can currently be bought for about $0.0000 or 0.00000000 BTC on exchanges including Hotbit and IDEX.
+Zenswap Network Token has a total market capitalization of $13,489.00 and $10,802.00 worth of Zenswap Network Token was traded on exchanges in the last day.

 - Crypto.com Chain (CRO) traded down 0.3% against the dollar and now trades at $0.0381 or 0.00000379 BTC.